HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-gt                                       Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch hardshrink                               Yes      Yes      Yes     No        No       No        No        No       No     torch heaviside                                Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch hypot                                    Yes      Yes      Yes     No        No       No        No        No       No     torch igamma                                   Yes      No       No      No        No       No        No        No       No     torch index_copy                               Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch
+gt                                       Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch hardshrink                               Yes      Yes      Yes     No        No       No        No        No       No     torch heaviside                                Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch histc                                    Yes      No       No      No        Yes      Yes       No        No       No     torch histogram                                Yes      No       No      No        Yes      Yes       No        No       No     torch hypot                                    Yes      Yes      Yes     No        No       No        No        No       No     torch igamma                                   Yes      No       No      No        No       No        No        No       No     torch index_copy                               Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch